venky9885/sprinkle/README.md

-Currently Working on the project ,Have any problem post an issue
+Currently Working on the project ,Have any issue Create an issue
-## Getting Started

 ## Create a similar setup

 1. Clone or download this repository.